 How to participate

-The 18-30 WAFA Youth Award is accessed by applying for the standard WAFA Award.
-Entries whose founders and/or senior officers are aged 18-30 are automatically eligible.
-This category focuses on on engineering innovation.
-It particularly looks for female engineering talent directed at solving the problems of water and food security.
+The WAFA Youth Award is accessed by applying for the standard WAFA Award.
+Entries whose senior leadership are aged under 30 are automatically eligible.

 I–C.A.R.E. stands for:

 These values are critical for all young social activists – indeed all social activists irrespective of age! – to really ‘be the change’ they seek to see in the world, and lead wisely and compassionately.